Droid 4: Processor

 The Droid 4 has a dual core TI OMAP processor with 1.2 GHz, updated from the Droid 3's dual core 1 GHz processor.

 Webtop

-Similarly to the Motorola Atrix 4G, it has the integrated Ubuntu-based 'Webtop' application from Motorola.
-The Webtop application is launched when the phone is connected to an external display through a Laptop dock or HD multimedia dock.
-While in Webtop mode, the phone, operating with a similar UI to one which might be found on a typical Linux desktop, can run several applications on external display such as Firefox web browser, SNS clients and 'mobile view' application enabling total access of Droid 4 and its screen.
+Similarly to the Motorola Atrix 4G, the Droid 4 had the integrated Ubuntu-based 'Webtop' application from Motorola.
+The Webtop application would launch when the phone was connected to an external display through a Laptop dock or HD multimedia dock.
+While in Webtop mode, the phone, operating with a similar UI to one would find on a typical Linux desktop, could run several applications on external display such as Firefox web browser, SNS clients and 'mobile view' application enabling total access of Droid 4 and its screen.
 In September 2011, Motorola released the source code of Webtop application at SourceForge.

-With the release of Android 4.0 Ice Cream Sandwich for the Droid 4, the Webtop application has been replaced.
-Instead of the Ubuntu-based interface and applications, the Droid 4 switches to ICS's tablet mode.
+With the release of Android 4.0 Ice Cream Sandwich for the Droid 4, the Webtop application was replaced with ICS's tablet mode.
 This allows seamless access to all of the phone's applications without moving back and forth between two user interfaces.